skranz/RTutor/README.md

----
-output:
-  html_document:
-    toc: yes
----

-Tutorial for Developing Interactive R Problem Sets with RTutor !!!
-Version for RTutor - Preliminary !!!
+# Tutorial for Developing Interactive R Problem Sets with RTutor

-**Date: 2014-10-16
+**Date: 2014-12-01

 **Author: Sebastian Kranz, Ulm University**

 RTutor is an R package that allows to develop interactive R exercises.
 The interactive exercises directly test a student's solution and provide hints if not everything is correct.
 Unlike web-based approaches, as e.g. https://www.datacamp.com/, RTutor is developed for off-line use.
-Problemsets can either be solved as Markdown  .rmd file directly in RStudio or in a browser based interface powered by Shiny.
+Problem sets can either be solved as Markdown  .rmd file directly in RStudio or in a browser based interface powered by Shiny.
 This document gives you an overview how to generate an interactive problem set.

 ## I Brief overview

-## 1. Install RTutor
+## 1. Install the newest version of RTutor

-You first need to install the newest version of RTutor.
-To do this, run in R the following 4 lines of codes:
+You first need to install some packages.
+Simply run in R
 ```s
 if (!require(devtools))
   install.packages("devtools")